vroobelle93/03_GoDaddy/README.md

 I used [SMAPE](https://en.wikipedia.org/wiki/Symmetric_mean_absolute_percentage_error) to measure accuracy of models.

 ## Motivation
-I used this project as a playground to learn some machine learning regression tools.
+I used this project as a playground to learn machine learning regression tools.
+It also helped me get more familiar with sklearn framework.

 ## How to run the project
-TODO
+ - Download repo files,
+ - Create Conda environment using environment.yml file,
+ - Run the notebook - execution takes 1-2 minutes,

 ## Possible upgrades
 More sophisticated ML tools can be used or there could be done more data analysis to find better correlations between data - for example lag features could be explored.